-A group sequential design on the primary endpoint of PFS will be utilized, with interim and primary PFS analyses occurring at approximately 218 PFS events and 312 PFS events, respectively.
-The Lan-DeMets method, utilizing a power alpha spending function with a power parameter of 14, will be used to maintain the cumulative 1-sided type I error rate of .025.
-Assuming a hazard ratio of 0.714, this design yields at least 80% statistical power to detect superiority of the LY2835219 plus NSAI arm over placebo plus NSAI arm with the use of a 1-sided log-rank test and a cumulative type I error rate of 0.025.
+A 2-look group sequential design on the primary endpoint of PFS will be utilized, with 1 interim analysis and 1 final PFS analysis occurring at approximately 189 and 240 investigator-assessed PFS events, respectively.
+A fixed alpha-spending method will be used to maintain the cumulative 1-sided type I error rate of .025.
+Assuming a hazard ratio of 0.67, this design yields more than 80% statistical power to detect superiority of the LY2835219 plus NSAI arm over placebo plus NSAI arm with the use of a 1-sided log-rank test and a cumulative type I error rate of 0.025.

 OS is an important secondary endpoint for this study.
 OS will be tested only if the test of PFS is significant.
-OS will be tested after approximately 315 OS events have been observed, with a cumulative 1-sided type 1 error rate of .025.
-The test of OS will be a pooled analysis including a subset of patients from Study I3Y-MC-JPBL.
+The final OS analysis will occur after approximately 315 OS events have been observed.